 For more than 30 years, by using a comprehensive strategy including legislative advocacy, grassroots organizing, media outreach and litigation, Compassion & Choices, our affiliates, and our predecessor organizations have led most of the significant advances in the movement to expand and improve end-of-life-options and care.
 We invite you to read more details about these accomplishments in our Annual Reports.

 Advance Care Planning and End-of-Life Support

 - Developed the first national end-of-life consultancy program in 1993, which offers patients and their families tools, information and emotional support on the full range of available end-of-life options.

-- Launched the new Truth in Treatment initiative to empower patients with life-threatening diseases to get the care that reflects their goals, priorities and values.
+- Launched Finish Strong Tools to empower patients with life-threatening diseases, including dementia, to get the care that reflects their goals, priorities and values.

 - Pioneered the use of and transformed advance directives from strictly legal documents to a values-based approach for communicating end-of-life priorities.
 Compassion & Choices is one of the leading providers of advance directives, developed a dementia provision, and created one of the early and most widely disseminated toolkits to help translate people’s’ values into care preferences.